2000 - 2002 |

 |

-Farhana sees the potential for the series and more efficient distribution models due to the advancement of technology and the normalization of distance-based education in a post Covid world.
-She reconvenes with Angelica Matsuno and a former C.E.O.
-Women advisor Josette Molloy and starts to revive the series.
+Farhana sees the potential for the series and more efficient distribution models due to the advancement of technology and the normalization and cultural adoption of distance-based education in a post Covid world.
+She reconvenes with Co-Producer Angelica Matsuno and a former C.E.O.
+Women advisor and educator, Josette Molloy, and starts to revive the series.

 |